What Are Departing Residence Rental Income Loans?

 Your home needs to be rentable.
 That water heater you’ve been meaning to replace?
 The cracked window?
 The peeling paint?
 Fix them before the lender appraises the property.
 “Needs work” properties don’t qualify for rental income recognition.

-Getting Started with Departing Residence Programs
+How Do You Get Started with Departing Residence Programs?

 You want to keep your current home as a rental while buying a bigger one.
 Here’s what happens next: